ZJU-lishuang/triton_doc/docs_zh-CN/protocol/extension_statistics.md

   // incremented by 1.
 If, on the other hand, the dynamic batcher is not
   // enabled for that each of the 64 individual requests is executed
   // independently, then "execution_count" will be incremented by 64.
-  uint64 execution_count = 5;
+  // The "execution_count" value DOES NOT include cache hits. uint64 execution_count = 5;

   // The aggregate statistics for the model/version.